prooph/service-bus/docs/message_bus.md

 ### route

-During the `route` action event a plugin (typically a [router](plugins.md#routers)) should provide the responsible message handler either in form of a ready to use `callable`, a object or just a string.
+During the `route` action event a plugin (typically a router) should provide the responsible message handler either in form of a ready to use `callable`, an object or just a string.
-The latter should be a service id that can be passed to a service locator to get an instance of the handler.
+The latter should be a service id that can be passed to a service locator to get an instance of the message handler.
 The message handler should be set as action event param `message-handler` (for CommandBus and QueryBus) or `event-listeners` (for EventBus).

 As you can see command and query bus work with a single message handler whereby the event bus works with multiple listeners.